 Honor, Celebrate, Recognize: Women's History Month at UMass Amherst

-Women’s History Month had its origins as a national celebration in 1981, when Congress authorized and requested the president to proclaim the week beginning March 7, 1982 as "Women’s History Week."
+Women’s History Month can be traced to 1981 when Congress authorized and requested the president to proclaim the week beginning March 7, 1982 as "Women’s History Week."
 Throughout the next five years, Congress continued to pass joint resolutions designating a week in March as "Women’s History Week."

 In 1987, after being petitioned by the National Women’s History Project, Congress passed Pub.
 L. 100-9, designating March 1987 as "Women’s History Month."
 These proclamations celebrate the contributions women and nonbinary persons have made to the United States and recognize the specific achievements they have made over the course of American history.